Information Overview

 Background to ME

-Dr Melvin Ramsay noted the symptoms that would lead to a definition of ME.
+The first clinically documented outbreak of ME in the UK, was at the Royal Free Hospital in July 1955, where Dr Melvin Ramsay noted the symptoms that would lead to a definition of ME.

-are believed to have suffered with this illness and mention of ME in medical literature goes back as far as the 1930's.
+Historical figures such as Florence Nightingale are believed to have suffered with this illness and mention of ME in medical literature goes back as far as the 1930's.

 More recently, there have been national working groups that have published their reports (UK CMO Report 2002, The Gibson Report 2006, NICE guidelines 2007 and the USA Institute of Medicine (IOM) Report 2015) that have provided foundations for progress but these reports have not led to increased funding from the major funders such as the MRC in the UK and the NIH in the US and therefore most of the research being performed into ME worldwide has been funded by charitable organisations or been crowdfunded in various ways.

-Invest in ME Research are determined to change the way ME is being treated and funded in the UK and Europe.
+Effort needs to be made to change the way ME is being treated and funded in the UK and Europe.
 IiMER are founder members and current chair of the European ME Alliance, an umbrella non-profit organisation of national European organisations that has joined European Federation of Neurological Alliances (EFNA).
-EFNA lobbies in Brussels on behalf of its members for better care and awareness of chronic neurological conditions.

 ME Statistics

 There are estimated to be over 250,000 sufferers of ME in the UK (a ubiquitous figure that has not changed for many years and may well be a conservative estimate), with about 25% classified as being severely affected, i.e. bed- or house-bound.
-Each sufferer is a member of a family society that provides care and support, so for every sufferer there could be 2 or 3 other individuals affected by ME.

 Lack of Data